Kosmostars7403/nx-test/libs/common-ui/sidebar/README.md

-# catalog-mylib
+# common-ui-sidebar

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test catalog-mylib` to execute the unit tests.
+Run `nx test common-ui-sidebar` to execute the unit tests.